satishattada/react-native-translate/README.md

 I18n.translations = {
   en: {
-    greeting: 'Hi!',
+    greeting: 'Hello!',
   },
-  fr: {
+  de: {
-    greeting: 'Bonjour!',
+    greeting: 'Hallo!',
   },
 };
 ```

-This will render `Hi!` for devices with the English locale, and `Bonjour!` for devices with the French locale.
+This will render `Hello!` for devices with the English locale, and `Hallo!` for devices with the German locale.

 ## Usage with multiple location files